-Stride receives BILD certification
+Stride receives BILD accreditation

-After months of hard work on developing our positive behaviour programme we are very pleased to announce that the British Institute of Learning Disabilities (BILD) have accredited our training services as complying with best practice in physical intervention.
+After months of hard work on developing our positive behaviour programme we are very pleased to announce that the British Institute of Learning Disabilities (BILD) has accredited our training services as complying with best practice in physical intervention.

 The Stride approach to positive behaviour support is a flexible model which is focused on the needs of the individual whose behaviours are of concern, whatever their age or the context they are in.
 It is a modular approach where participants will develop the appropriate skills and knowledge required to best support the needs of the individual and enables them to progress and access high quality life experiences.
-Stride is strongly routed in the BILD Code of Practice (2014)and positive behaviour support principles, where the ‘story of behaviour’ is a key to unlocking best practice.
+Stride is strongly routed in the BILD Code of Practice (2014) and positive behaviour support principles, where the ‘story of behaviour’ is a key to unlocking best practice.